9 Laptop-Friendly Cafes in Berlin - 2024 Update

 The downside is that it is under a train track, and beside Friedrichstraße train station, which is not the most scenic area.
 The cafe is comfortable enough, but I think because of the busyness of the area outside I don’t end up staying too long.
 I would not come here to relax with a book, for example, but it is a great little spot to get some work done.

 I have no idea what the coffee tasted like as I was just in awe of being surrounded by sockets, but it was certainly hot and there was most definitely caffeine in it.
 The staff seem nice, and it attracts a college crowd.
-They play punk-rock tunes so the vibe is very relaxed.
+They play punk-rock tunes so the vibe is, well, punk-rock-y.

 Espresso House